BaburG/roaport-upload-backend/README.md

 ## Overview

 This project is a FastAPI backend designed to handle file uploads, specifically images.
 It stores the uploaded files in Cloudflare R2 object storage and saves associated metadata to an Azure SQL (PostgreSQL) database.
+After successful uploads, it publishes messages to a RabbitMQ queue for asynchronous processing.
 The application is containerized using Docker and includes a GitHub Actions workflow for automated CI/CD to Azure Container Apps.

 ## Features